 - Bottom of the Funnel (BoFu)

 Top-of-the-funnel keywords are targeted at users who need to be made aware of the solutions they could have.
-This is the place where your SEO strategy revolves around informational keywords and content like “what is email marketing?”
-Or “how does an appointment scheduling software work?”
+This is where your SEO strategy revolves around informational keywords and content like “What is email marketing?”
+Or “How does an appointment scheduling software work?”

-Mid-funnel keywords are where your users are aware of a solution and need more information before making a decision.
+Mid-funnel keywords are where your users are aware of a solution and need more information before deciding.
 This includes informational keywords but more specific ones like “schedule management software” or “best email marketing platforms.”

-Bottom-of-the-funnel keywords are highly specific and more transactional/sales-oriented than informational.
+Bottom-of-the-funnel keywords are particular and more transactional/sales-oriented than informational.
 This is where your users know your brand and directly search for it to make comparisons or learn about pricing.

 Bottom-of-the-funnel keywords for SaaS are commonly product landing pages or A vs. B comparison articles to pitch yourself against competitors.